rmarting/rmarting/README.md

 review my [blog](https://blog.jromanmartin.io).
 Always ready!!

 If you are interested in my background, skills or other professional references, my [LinkedIn profile](https://www.linkedin.com/in/jromanmartin/) is the right place.
+You can also check my current Red Hat certifications 🎩 [here](https://rhtapps.redhat.com/verify?certId=180-010-845) ... however I am not very active to be a certificated technical professional (I am more interested to be an experienced professional).

 Cheers :beers: !